HappySeaFox/sail/README.md

 codecs directly.
 They always use abstract, high-level APIs in `libsail` for that.

 Every codec is accompanied with a so called codec info (description) file which is just a plain text file.
-It describes what the codec can actually do: what pixel formats it can read and output, what compression types it supports, and more.
+It describes what the codec can actually do: what pixel formats it can load and output, what compression types it supports, and more.

 By default, SAIL loads codecs on demand.
 To preload them, use `sail_init_with_flags(SAIL_FLAG_PRELOAD_CODECS)`.